ephmonster/miniProjectDatabase/README.md

 3) Function for truckloads by fuel type and date (Query 2 in stage 2 parameterized queries)
 4) Function to get all runways with more than a given amount of takeoff/landings (Query 2 in stage 2 parameterized queries)

+####vExplanation of Procedure and Error Messages
+##### View Creation and Queries:

+Each view is created using CREATE OR REPLACE VIEW with WITH CHECK OPTION to ensure that any inserted or updated data must satisfy the view's WHERE clause.
+For each view, a corresponding SELECT query is provided to fetch specific data from the view.
+DML Operations:

+INSERT (View 1): Inserting a new record into lax_bridges.
+If the inserted record does not satisfy the location = 'LAX' condition, an error will occur due to the WITH CHECK OPTION.
+UPDATE (View 2): Updating the in_service status of a specific Airbus A319.
+If the record to be updated does not exist, no rows will be affected, which can be observed in the execution plan.
+DELETE (View 3): Deleting a specific truckload record.
+If the record does not exist, no rows will be affected, and the execution plan will show zero rows deleted.
+Logging:

+The EXPLAIN ANALYZE statement is used to log the execution plan and performance metrics for each query and DML operation.
+This includes the cost, actual time, and number of rows affected.
+Any error messages encountered during the execution of the queries will be captured in the log output.
+For instance, inserting an invalid record into a view with WITH CHECK OPTION will generate an error message indicating the violation of the view's condition.
+This script provides a comprehensive approach to creating views, performing queries, and executing DML operations while logging the execution details for analysis and debugging.

 ### Triggers